 Students maintain good academic standing by complying with all academic policies and procedures and remaining current in financial obligations.
-RUSVM reserves the right to withhold services, transcripts and grades from students who are not in good academic standing.
+RUSVM reserves the right to withhold services from students who are not in good academic standing.
 To remain in good academic standing, students must maintain a cumulative GPA of 2.0 or higher.